UW seismologists ready to record rumble of Seahawks fans at playoff game vs. Lions

-The Pacific Northwest Seismic Network has installed monitors to measure the rumble that will be created by Seahawks fans at CenturyLink Field during Saturday’s game against the Detroit Lions.
+Fans can follow along online as the Pacific Northwest Seismic Network measures movements created by Seahawks fans at CenturyLink Field during Saturday’s playoff game against the Detroit Lions.

 Seahawks fans have a documented history of making the earth move (think Beast Quake).